 The standard width of five feet is recommended for sidewalks along MD 212 and Edwards Way.
-An eight-foot-wide sidewalk (or sidepath) is recommended along Adelphi Road, consistent with the recommendations of the 2009 Approved Countywide Master Plan of Transportation (MPOT) for this roadway.
+An eight-foot-wide sidewalk (or sidepath) is required along Adelphi Road, consistent with the recommendations of the 2009 Approved Countywide Master Plan of Transportation (MPOT) for this roadway, unless modified by the operating agency.